bonta-patrick/mercedes-webpage/README.md

 # mercedes-webpage
  Stunning UI, following the authentic Mercedes UI trends.
-Insporation from the actual original website.
+Inspiration from the actual original website.